 Leg workouts are some of the hardest workouts that you will do.
 Your leg muscles are the biggest muscles in your body.
 Over a third of your body weight is made up of your legs.
 Skipping leg workouts completely, or not doing an intense workout means that you are ignoring a large part of your body.

 Because your leg muscles are so big, it generally means that your leg workouts are your most intense - you will feel them the most.
 You can get a really good workout in your legs once a week, and feel it for a few days afterwards.
-It will take your leg muscles longer to recover then some of your smaller upper body muscles.
+It will take your leg muscles longer to recover than some of your smaller upper body muscles.